Ekumen-OS/Noah-bot-simulation-ros2/noah_webots/README.md

 ## Noah Webots package

-This package should contain all the necessary resources to launch a Webots simulation with the capacity to import and spawn a Noah robot from the `noah_description` package.
+This package contains all the necessary resources to launch a Webots simulation with the capacity to import and spawn a Noah robot from the `noah_description` package.

 ### Running the simulation